 “Heavy is the Head that Wears the Crown” another favorite which is located on 2633 Main street

 Another favorite – Trust Love by Jerod Davies

 The mural project would not be complete without our Texas Flag (named Deep Texas which you will find at the STIRR club)

 It was a fun day exploring Deep Ellum with my All Star Teen!

 There were plenty of Instagram worthy doors that would delight a Blogger!

-Hope you enjoyed the art walk among the murals in Deep Ellum, Dallas.
+I hope you enjoyed the art walk among the murals in Deep Ellum, Dallas.
 You can take the bright yellow Dart train from the suburbs to the Deep Ellum station and enjoy the area.
-You can see more information about the murals, the artists and also do a virtual tour at 42 Murals’ website.
+You can see more information about the murals, the artists and also see a virtual tour at 42 Murals’ website.